Ambleside Online Review written by Johanna, Lower Hutt, NZ

 challenging, rigorous, thorough, historical, literary, living, flexible,

-and many do), exceptional and life-enhancing.
+classical, open-minded, exceptional and life-enhancing.

 Sometimes it is really hard to work out what is the best homeschooling curriculum for your family.